Cameron-Ord/Cameron-Ord/README.md

 # Hi There!
 I'm Cameron, A Junior Developer based in Edmonton, AB.

-I'm know C++, but I am not as fluent in it as other languages(im currently working on projects that involve C++).
+I know C++, but I am not as fluent in it as other languages(im currently working on projects that involve C++).

 ## What I currently have knowledge & experience in:
 #### JavaScript, Python, HTML, CSS, SASS, MariaDB, Vue.js, node.js, and the DOM.
 I use Apache and an oracle VM for my webhosting.